signomix/signomix/README.md

 # Signomix IoT Platform (target architecture)

-## v.
-1.3.0

 **IoT & data management platform**

->*Signomix is in the process of refactoring, including migration to the latest version of Cricket MSF and splitting it into a set of microservices.
+>*Signomix is in the process of refactoring.
 Stay tuned.*

 ## Installation